yitaozh/yitaozh.github.io/source/_posts/3224-Minimum-Array-Changes-to-Make-Differences-Equal.md

             int diff = abs(nums[i] - nums[n - i - 1]);
             diffs[diff]++;
             int mi = min(nums[i], nums[n - i - 1]), mx = max(nums[i], nums[n - i - 1]);
+            // if we change mi along, then it would be changed to 0, the diff would be mx
+            // if we change mx alone, then, it would be changed to k, the diff would be k - mi
+            // if we want to change only one number to suit the need, then the X would be less than max(mx, k - mi)
-            mins[max(mx, k - mi)]++;
+            // if the x is larger than max(mx, k - mi), we need to change twice mins[max(mx, k - mi)]++;
         }
         int res = INT_MAX, sum = 0;